Fundy Trail Parkway

-The Fundy Trail Parkway is a 30 kilometer-long scenic parkway in the Atlantic Canadian province of New Brunswick along the coast of the Bay of Fundy.
+The Fundy Trail Provincial Park is a 30 kilometer-long scenic parkway in the Atlantic Canadian province of New Brunswick along the coast of the Bay of Fundy.
 The parkway provides access to a number of trails and over 20 lookout locations along the coast, including a 10 kilometer pedestrian and bicycle trail, and the Big Salmon River Suspension Bridge.
 The parkway is also located along five different beaches and four waterfalls.
 There is also an interpretive centre along the route which provides information about the area's history.